borgbackup/borgbackup.github.io/support/free.rst

 specific feature suggestion, you can post a new bounty or back an existing one (they always refer to an issue in our `issue tracker`_).

-As a developer, you can become a Bounty Hunter and win bounties (earn money) by contributing to Borg, a free and open source software project.

 We might also use BountySource to fund raise for some bigger goals.

+As a developer, you can become a Bounty Hunter and win bounties (earn money).

+As a borgbackup developer you can also join the liberapay borgbackup team.